beatobongco/servitor.sh/README.md

 Sample output:
 ```
 Stopping beato-aws-deep...
-The signal has been sent, you may exit this command with CTRL+c or wait for confirmation.
+The signal has been sent, you may exit this command (CTRL+C) or wait for confirmation.
 beato-aws-deep successfully stopped.
 ```